Questions and Answers: Excerpts from interviews with Chris Runckel,

 put aside any pre-conceived notions like China is always the cheapest

-one wants to do.
-Look at all the costs and look at them in detail.
-Pay
+wrong, depending on what one wants to do.
+Look at all the costs and

-attention to taxes, fees and expenses as they can either limit your
+shipping costs, etc. as they can either limit your profitability or

-seem to be but they have to be factored into any business plan.
+but they have to be factored into any business plan.

 Again, keep an open mind.
 In China, this may mean looking past